MadChase/ChromaPlus-Importer/README.md

 How to use:

+-Put the skript in the folder with you difficulty.dat file

-Name the file with env changes "env.dat" and the diff file you want to add it to "ExpertPlusStandard.dat" or change the names of the file in: merge_dat_files("ExpertPlusStandard.dat", "env.dat")
+-Name the file with env changes "env.dat" and the diff file you want to add it to "ExpertPlusStandard.dat" or change the names of the file in: merge_dat_files("ExpertPlusStandard.dat", "env.dat")